Do you feel numb, without drive, and keep telling yourself, “I hate my life”?

 So, as a next step I ask deeper about the, in this example, 2 sides or 2 inner voices.

-Does someone from your past come to your mind
+Does someone or people from your past come to your mind

 - …who was harsh on you?